CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

    ![](images/f5-poolstatus.png)

-### Exercise 2: Creating a virtual server
+### Subtask 2: Creating a virtual server

-In this exercise, A virtual server listens for packets destined for the external IP address.
+In this subtask, A virtual server listens for packets destined for the external IP address.
 You must create a virtual server that points to the pool you created.

 1. On the **Main** tab, click **Local Traffic -> Virtual Servers-> Virtual Server List**